openssl/openssl/doc/designs/quic-design/quic-api.md

 __owur const SSL_METHOD *QUIC_client_method(void);

 /*
  * An SSL object represents a single stream.
+The "first" SSL object for a
-In QUIC multiple SSL objects can be
+ * connection additionally represents that connection.
+In QUIC multiple SSL
- * associated with the same connection id.
-In (D)TLS this would just generate
+ * objects (streams) can be associated with the same connection id.
+In (D)TLS
- * a unique number for each SSL object.
+ * this would just generate a unique number for each SSL object.
  */
 uint64_t SSL_get_conn_id(SSL *ssl);